 In other articles, we talk about the need to be sure that contracting is the right move for you and all that, that entails.
 As a place to start when considering that question or as points of development, here are 8 competencies that are essential to your long-term success as a contractor.

-- Ready, steady, go – Great contractors are hight energy, self-starters.
+Ready, steady, go– Great contractors are high energy, self-starters.
 Not only must they forage for work, but they must hit the ground running and be seen to overcome any obstacles that arise in a project with fresh or innovative ideas.

-- Adaptability – For most contractors, each new project brings new colleagues and working environments.
-The ability to fit fast is essential.
+Adaptability – For most contractors, each new project brings new colleagues and working environments.
+The ability to fit in fast is essential.